-Since the gold rush of the 19th century, Colorado has been a brewing powerhouse.
-In 1859, Rocky Mountain Brewing became the first known brewery in the state, but it only lasted for a year.
-Despite this, the demand for beer was high and other establishments soon followed suit.
-At the peak of the gold rush beer boom, there were an estimated 129 breweries across Colorado.
+Since the 19th century, Colorado has been a hub for beer culture.
+With the gold rush bringing thousands of people in search of wealth and glory, an opportunity and demand for beer arose.
+In 1859, Rocky Mountain Brewing became the first known brewery in Colorado, but it only lasted a year.
+Despite this, the thirst of Colorado residents was far from quenched, and other establishments soon followed in mining towns across the mountains.

 When a new mining camp was being built, setting up a tavern was often the first priority.
 This created an opportunity for anyone with a basic knowledge of brewing to provide their products to a thirsty clientele.
 Zang Brewing, a historic Denver brewery located in what is now the Denver Aquarium, produced enough beer in 1910 to place it among the top five breweries in Colorado today.
 On a Saturday, there is plenty of time to explore before visiting the breweries in Salida and its surrounding area.